 In the event that government authorities were to further modify current restrictions, our employees conducting research and development, or manufacturing activities may not be able to access our laboratory or manufacturing space, and our core activities may be significantly limited or curtailed, possibly for an extended period of time.
-Although vaccine rollouts continue and COVID restrictions are easing, the full extent of the potential impact on our business is still uncertain.
+Although there are currently positive signs with vaccine availability and reductions in infection rates, the full extent of the potential impact on our business is still uncertain.
+There are various factors that may affect this including the emergence of new variants, the availability and administration of pediatric and booster vaccinations, vaccine supply constraints, and vaccine hesitancy.
 We will continue to closely monitor and evaluate our business operations.

 We remain fully operational as we abide by local COVID-19 safety regulations across the world.
 To achieve this, in addition to the measures noted above, we have adopted significant protective measures for our employees on site, including conducting weekly COVID-19 testing, staggered shifts, and hygiene best practices recommended by the Centers for Disease Control and Prevention (the "CDC") and local public health officials.
+Additionally, we implemented a new company policy concerning COVID-19 vaccinations effective during the fourth quarter of 2021.
+This includes vaccine requirements for all employees, with certain limited exceptions.
 In addition, we have taken steps to monitor and strengthen our supply chain to maintain an uninterrupted supply of our critical products and services.